petracihalova/service-dashboard/README.md

 * when file doesn't exist or
 * after pushing the 'Update data' button

-A GitHub and GitLab token are required to download new data (but only if app finds GitHub/GitLab links on Overview page).
+GitHub and GitLab tokens are required to download new data.

 ## How to run